coveo/plasma/README.md

 ```sh
 npm install react-vapor
 ```
-> The project is at its early stages, some components can still have _lots_ of breaking changes between versions.

 ### Dependencies
 React-Vapor is bundled with the popular bundler tool [Webpack](https://webpack.js.org/).
 However, we specify many dependencies as [externals](https://webpack.js.org/configuration/externals/#src/components/Sidebar/Sidebar.jsx) to maintain the library at a reasonable size, and to allow developers to cherry pick missing dependencies according to their own projects.
-The following packages are the external dependencies utilized by React-Vapor:
+The following packages are the external dependencies used by React-Vapor:

 - [codemirror](https://www.npmjs.com/package/codemirror)
 - [jquery](https://www.npmjs.com/package/jquery)